Lamia7/P8_pur_beurre/README.md

 - `createdb <db_name>`
 - Check the database PORT
 - Launch the migration : `python3 manage.py migrate`
-- Launche the command that feeds the database : `python3 manage.py feed_db`
+- Launch the command that feeds the database : `python3 manage.py feed_db`

 **Clone the repository from Github by running this command:**